Skip to content

 The only things you must update are:

-• 2 Letter Country Code Your country (USA is default)
+• Country Code Your country (US is default)

-• Common Name Name of your certificate.
+• DNS Name or MAC Address Name of your certificate.
 Enter something descriptive (this will not be used)

 Eonti Certificate files